-Similarly, Maria believes that in the future, “more and more women will be able to fulfil their potential.”
+Similarly, Maria believes that in the future, “more and more women will be able to fulfill their potential.”

-Susan’s positive expectations for the future have been set by the highly successful women of the present.”The women I work with now and those in my extended network continue to impress me with their abilities, creativity and ability to balance work and family.
-All these women make me excited about the future,” she said.
+Susan’s positive expectations for the future have been set by the highly successful women of the present.
+“The women I work with now and those in my extended network continue to impress me with their abilities, creativity and ability to balance work and family.
+All these women make me excited about the future.”

 What advice do you have for women and girls who are interested in business, technology and innovation?